0x4447/0x4447-cli-node-tomato/README.md

 # Shared Key Features

-- My personal commenting style that I like
+- Our personal commenting style that we like
 - Simplified and explained the `server` file so from the start you know what each line of code dose
-- By default I use clustering
+- By default we use clustering
 - Redesigned how errors are handled and displayed
-- Sentry Support by default set it to report crashes only in production
-- By default I use Knex to talk with the database
+- By default we use Knex to talk with the database
-- Code that starts the server is in `workers` folder since it is a worker, and since I always end up with more the the server I have everything in place
+- Code that starts the server is in `workers` folder since it is a worker, and since we always end up with more the the server
-- End everything is organized how I like it :)
+- End everything is organized how we like it :)

 ## Website

 - Redirect to HTTPS in production
-- By default I use compression when sending requests
+- By default we use compression when sending requests
-- By default I use Hogan for the templating - nice and simple
+- By default we use Hogan for the templating - nice and simple
 - Favicon done right.
 Make your own five icon using [Real Favicon Generator](https://realfavicongenerator.net)
 - Basic Open Graph support
 - Twitter Cards support